Open Call To Young Animation Artists, Producers, Writers and Technical Directors!

 How it works

 As a new addition to the programme, we will also organise several special collaborative events designed to meet the challenge of getting to know new technologies in order to use them to tell stories with animation.
-These events will include a 3-day hackathon where teams of of artists, technicians, producers and script writers will create prototypes for Animated Spaces, as well as a 2-day game jam.
+These events will include a 3-day hackathon where teams of of artists, technicians, producers and script writers will create prototypes for Animated Spaces, as well as other such workshops.

-As a special supplement and based on their talent and motivation, out of the 16 students 2 groups of 4 students will also have the opportunity to join and represent ASF at the Cartoon Movie 2017 and FMX 2017 events.
+As a special supplement and based on their talent and motivation, 10 of the 16 participants will also have the opportunity to join and represent ASF at either the Cartoon Movie 2021, or the 2021 Animation Production Day or FMX 2021 events.
 All fees and costs are covered by ASF.

 Cartoon Movie pitching event